memfault/interrupt/_drafts/writing-a-bootloader-from-scratch.md

 fault is hit, the arm core will jump to the address contained in the table at that offset.

-By default, the vector table is at address `0x0`, which means that are the start, only our bootloader can handle exceptions or interrupts!
+By default, the vector table is at address `0x0`, which means that when our chip powers up, only the bootloader can handle exceptions or interrupts!
 Fortunately, ARM provides the [Vector Table Offset Register](https://developer.arm.com/docs/dui0552/latest/cortex-m3-peripherals/system-control-block/vector-table-offset-register) to dynamically change the address of the vector table.
 The register is at